linkerd/website/linkerd.io/content/2/getting-started/_index.md

 Welcome to Linkerd! 🎈

-In this guide, we'll walk you through how to install Linkerd into your Kubernetes cluster.
+In this guide, we'll walk you through how to install the Linkerd service mesh into your Kubernetes cluster.
 Then we'll deploy a sample application to show off what Linkerd can do.

 Installing Linkerd is easy.
 First, you will install the CLI (command-line interface) onto your local machine.
 Using this CLI, you'll then install the